Dunamis International Gospel Centre

 Dunamis International Gospel Centre (DIGC), is a church headquartered in Abuja, Nigeria, with Dr. Paul and Dr. Becky Enenche, as the senior pastors.

 History

 Dunamis International Gospel Centre was established on November 10, 1996.
-The first Sunday service was held at the Abuja Center for Arts and Culture.
 A church service was held there for two weeks before the church moved to the Abuja Sheraton Hotel & Towers, where worship took place for about six months.
 The church moved to its own worship location at Area 1, beside the Old Federal Secretariat in Abuja, in June 1997, less than a year after the ministry started.
 The ministry has several branches worldwide.